hasanmoudud/geocompr/main.md

 <p class="caption">(\#fig:single-cast)Examples of linestring and polygon 'casted' from a multipoint geometry.</p>
 </div>

+Conversion from mulitpoint to linestring is a common operation that creates a line object from ordered point observations, such as GPS measurements or geotagged media.
+This allows spatial operations such as the length of the path traveled.
+Conversion from multipoint or linestring to polygon is often used to calculate an area, for example from the set of GPS measurements taken around a lake or from the corners of a building lot.

-This process can be also reversed using `st_cast`:
+The transformation process can be also reversed using `st_cast`:

 ```r